 Potatoes: A traditional chip is cut a little thicker than an American “french fry”, so you will want to avoid waxy red potatoes that take longer to cook through.
 Look for a good sized Russet Potato or a Yukon Gold.
 When cutting the potatoes, try to cut them all relatively close to the same size and thickness.
 This promotes uniform cooking.

 Oil: Vegetable oil is the oil of choice for frying chips unless you have some lard which is what they used to use back in the 1800s.
 Vegetable oil is much healthier and readily available though, so it is not a bad second choice.
 When cooking the oil, you really have to watch the temperature.
 The oil must be maintained at a temperature of 365° F for the crispiest fish and chips.
 This is also why we recommend cooking with room temperature ingredients in small batches.
 The more you add to the oil, the lower the temperature will drop.
 If you overcrowd the pan, you will end up with soggy fish and soggy chips.
+And, don’t throw out the leftover oil; check out How to Clarify Used Cooking Oil so it doesn’t go to waste!

 How to Prepare Fish & Chips Batter